-Director site visits were suspended in 2021 as a result of travel restrictions and safety measures we implemented to reduce exposure to COVID-19.
-In 2022, we have begun to recommence site visits.
+In 2022, we recommenced site visits.
 In April 2022, three of our newest directors (Carissa Browning, Catharine Farrow and Judith Mosely) and our newest director nominee (Stephen Walker) visited our Lamaque operation in Val-d'Or, Québec.
+In October 2022, all our directors visited our Olympias mine and Skouries project in Greece and the Kışladağ and Efemçukuru mines in Türkiye.